5 Microsoft 365 Features You’re Probably Paying For (But Not Using)

 Microsoft Secure Score is included with Microsoft 365 Business Premium and Enterprise plans, yet many IT teams never actively review it.
 That's a missed opportunity.

-Secure Score provides a measurable view of your tenant’s security posture across multiple crucial areas such as identity, devices, apps, and data.
-More importantly, it doesn’t just show problems, but also gives clear, prioritised actions to improve security.
-Explanations of impact and effort included!
+Secure Score provides a measurable view of your tenant's security posture across identity, devices, apps, and data.
+More importantly, it doesn't just show problems — it gives clear, prioritised actions to improve your security, complete with explanations of impact and effort.

-Instead of guessing whether your environment is “secure enough”, Secure Score shows exactly where you stand compared to Microsoft best practices.
-As an example, it highlights common gaps: missing MFA enforcement, risky sign-ins, weak password policies, or unmanaged devices.
-These are all small things, but very important in the grand scheme of things.
+Instead of guessing whether your environment is "secure enough", Secure Score shows exactly where you stand against Microsoft best practices.
+It highlights common gaps — missing MFA enforcement, risky sign-ins, weak password policies, unmanaged devices — and tells you what to do about them.
+For organisations thinking seriously about Microsoft 365 security hardening, this is often the most logical place to start.

-Many organisations invest in external security audits while ignoring Secure Score, even though it’s continuously updated and tailored specifically to their tenant.
-If your business is eligible through licencing, perhaps it’s worth reviewing it monthly - this can dramatically improve security, and that with minimal cost.
+Many organisations invest in external security audits while Secure Score sits untouched, even though it's continuously updated and tailored specifically to their own tenant.
+If your licencing includes it, reviewing it monthly can dramatically improve your security posture — at no additional cost.

 2. Sensitivity Labels: Protecting Data Without Blocking Users

-Data protection often fails when it’s too restrictive.
-Sensitivity Labels, included in Microsoft Purview, take a different approach by protecting data, without too much disruption to the users.
+Data protection often fails when it's too restrictive.
+Sensitivity Labels, included in Microsoft Purview, take a different approach — protecting data without creating unnecessary friction for the people using it.

-So what is their actual purpose?
-With Sensitivity Labels, organisations can classify documents and emails as Public, Private, or Restricted.
-Labels can automatically apply encryption, restrict sharing, add watermarks, or prevent forwarding… all without users needing technical knowledge.
+Labels allow organisations to classify documents and emails as Public, Internal, or Restricted.
+From there, labels can automatically apply encryption, restrict sharing, add watermarks, or prevent forwarding — all without users needing any technical knowledge to make it work.

 3. Power Automate: Removing Manual Work From Everyday Tasks

-Power Automate is – and as Power Platform experts, we can claim this confidently - one of the most overlooked tools in Microsoft 365, despite being included in many licences.
+Power Automate is — and as Microsoft Power Platform specialists, we can say this with confidence — one of the most overlooked tools in Microsoft 365, despite being included in many standard licences.

-The real cost of not using Power Automate isn’t financial - it’s time!
-Teams often accept repetitive tasks as “just the way things are,” unaware that the tools to fix them are already available.
+The real cost of not using Power Automate isn't financial — it's time.
+Teams often accept repetitive manual tasks as just the way things are, unaware that the tools to fix them are already available.
+Organisations that have explored workflow automation more broadly consistently find this is one of the quickest areas to see a return.

 4. Microsoft Lists: More Than Just Another Spreadsheet